 Once you've joined a class, you are able to receive your teacher's assignments.
 Assignments are graded by your teacher, and details about the assignment, including your grade and feedback, are sent back to you to help you learn and grow as a musician.
-Watch the video or read the article below to learn how to complete an assignment.
+Read the article below to learn how to complete an assignment.

 - Step 1: open an assignment and read the instructions.

 - Step 2: (vocal assignments only) listen to arpeggio and starting pitch.

 - Step 3: select the record button.

 - Step 6: review SmartMusic's assessment of your performance.

 - Step 7: submit your assignment to your teacher.

 Find your available assignments on your home screen by choosing a class with "Pending" assignments shown.